Publication - OI

 America First as a Guiding Principle

 The doctrine of “America First” operates on the principle that the United States, as a sovereign nation, should prioritize its own economic, security, and political goals over those of international coalitions that may dilute or compromise these objectives.
-It advocates policies conceived to bolster American economic strength, national security and sovereignty on the domestic and international fronts.
+It advocates policies formulated to bolster American economic strength, national security and sovereignty on the domestic and international fronts.
 Its overarching goal is to level the playing field for a superpower that has lost its luster and strategic economic advantages.

-“America First” seeks to ensure that American citizens reap the direct economic and security benefits by renegotiating or reducing costly US commitments to international alliances and multilateral agreements.
-By prioritizing bilateral agreements, this approach seeks to maximize the United States’ leverage in international negotiations to enable the US to tailor each agreement to its own interests.
+“America First” seeks to ensure that American citizens reap the direct economic and security benefits of renegotiating or reducing costly US commitments to international alliances and multilateral agreements.
+By prioritizing bilateral agreements, this approach seeks to maximize the US’ leverage in international negotiations to enable it to tailor each agreement to its own interests.
 This strategic pivot is reflective of a personal belief that the US can better protect its sovereignty, safeguard its economic or national security assets by engaging with other nations on a bilateral, transactional basis without being constrained by the larger considerations required in multilateral frameworks.
 As he asserted, « No country has ever prospered that failed to put its own interests first.
 Both our friends and our enemies put their countries above ours and we, while being fair to them, must start doing the same.”

 Strategic Disengagement from Key Multilateral Arrangements

 The practical application of Trump’s “America First” policy materialized as a systematic withdrawal from multilateral arrangements he perceived as limiting US autonomy or economically burdensome.
-Trump’s administration pursued an unprecedented level of disengagement from key international agreements, institutions and significantly reduced the US diplomatic corps, signaling a shift in US foreign policy from collective responsibility to isolated self-interest.
+His administration pursued an unprecedented level of disengagement from key international agreements, institutions and significantly reduced the US diplomatic corps, signaling a shift in US foreign policy from collective responsibility to isolated self-interest.

 In 2017, the Trump administration openly criticized and successfully reduced funding for UN Peacekeeping, later freezing contributions to the World Health Organization (WHO) during the COVID-19 pandemic in 2020.
 Funding to the United Nations Relief and Works Agency for Palestine Refugees (UNRWA) was cut by 80%, and soon afterward, all support to the United Nations Population Fund (UNFPA) was terminated.
 Additionally, the US State Department faced significant budget cuts, staffing reductions, and operational constraints as part of a broader “America First” agenda.
 Proposed budgets in 2018 and 2019 sought to reduce funding for the State Department and USAID by 23%31%, though Congress moderated some of these reductions.

 A hiring freeze limited new appointments, leaving many crucial diplomatic positions vacant after 16.2% of civilian employees with over 25 years of experience departed.
 Program budgets for diplomatic and consular activities, as well as certain foreign aid and humanitarian initiatives, were also scaled back.
 This major policy shift emphasized reduced government spending and encouraged allied nations to increase their financial contributions.
-However, the State Department’s Office of Inspector General found that this freeze “was not guided by strategic goals”.
+However, the State Department’s Office of Inspector General found that this freeze “was not guided by strategic goals.”
 Critics argued that these budget cuts weakened the US diplomatic corps, compromising its capacity to address complex international challenges.

-Donald Trump’s administration rapidly embarked on a series of deliberate withdrawals from several major international accords and institutions.
+Donald Trump’s administration also rapidly embarked on a series of deliberate withdrawals from several major international accords and institutions.
 In January 2017, the US exited the Trans-Pacific Partnership (TPP), which was labeled by Trump as “a continuing rape of our country.”
-By June of the same year, he announced the US intention to withdraw from the Paris Climate Accord, citing the “draconian financial and economic burdens.”
-It allegedly imposed on the US economy.
+By June of the same year, he announced the US intention to withdraw from the Paris Climate Accord, citing the “draconian financial and economic burdens” it allegedly imposed on the US economy.
 This trend continued with additional withdrawals, including from UNESCO and the UN Migration Pact in December 2017, the United Nations Human Rights Council in June 2018, and the World Health Organization (WHO) in July 2021.
 This sweeping policy shift highlighted a strategic realignment, emphasizing bilateral agreements where US dominance could be more directly exercised.
-These actions reveal a pronounced skepticism toward multilateral constraints and a preference for frameworks that grant the US greater unilateral leverage but also created a significant void of US presence and leadership.
+These actions revealed a pronounced skepticism toward multilateral constraints and a preference for frameworks that grant the US greater unilateral leverage but also created a significant void of US presence and leadership.

 Further, the US’ withdrawals from the Joint Comprehensive Plan of Action (JCPOA) in 2018, the Intermediate-Range Nuclear Forces (INF) Treaty in 2019, and the Open Skies Treaty in 2020 reduced military transparency and weakened Confidence and Security-Building Measures (CSBMs).
 Consequently, these actions significantly heightened mutual distrust and intensified rivalries on issues critical to US national security.

-Frequent and unprecedented, yet accurate, criticism of NATO allies—arguing that the United States was shouldering a disproportionate share of the financial and operational responsibilities while other member states failed to meet their defense spending commitment of 2% of GDP—began to create divisions within the alliance.
+Frequent and unprecedented, yet accurate, criticism of NATO allies – arguing that the United States was shouldering a disproportionate share of the financial and operational responsibilities while other member states failed to meet their defense spending commitment of 2% of GDP – began to create divisions within the alliance.
 Trump asserted that many NATO allies were not paying their fair share and that the US was effectively subsidizing European security.
 He urged allies to increase their defense budgets, warning that the US might seek to “renegotiate” or even “break up NATO” if allies failed to comply.
 This position generated heightened tensions within the alliance and raised concerns about US commitment to NATO’s collective defense, enshrined in Article 5.
 In 2024, Trump went further, stating that the US would not protect NATO countries from an attack if they are delinquent in their payments.

 Conclusion

 A new Trump mandate would likely bring about an intensified focus on unilateralism and a continuation of the « America First » agenda that would further distance the US from multilateral commitments and longstanding alliances.
 This approach could see the return of significant US strategic disengagement from key international institutions and agreements to support an isolationist foreign policy that continues to prioritize US sovereignty and economic interests over collective responsibility.
 Trump’s preference for bilateral agreements and transactional relationships could also erode diplomatic channels and diminish US influence on important global issues and lead to heightened tensions with allies and rivals alike.
 Trump’s decision to negotiate directly with Vladimir Putin over Ukraine may see Ukraine excluded and could likely serve as yet another example of his transactional and ahistorical vision of international politics.
-By disengaging from key multilateral arrangements and acting against established collective norms such as the nuclear taboo, Donald Trump accelerates the destruction of the social fabric that has contributed to the construction of an international society.
+By disengaging from key multilateral arrangements and acting against established collective norms such as the nuclear taboo, Donald Trump accelerates the destruction of the social fabric that has contributed to the construction of an international community.

 Pour citer ce document :